We'll go through a full SEO competitive analysis example so that you'll know how to do yours

 Common SEO errors and shortcomings may not have the most detrimental effect on your site but still...
 Optimization is an ongoing process and that’s why you should audit your site on a regular basis and whenever you make changes.

 Next step in our SEO competitive analysis by example, is what we want to rank for ourselves.

-Now that you monitor all your competition and have their backlink profiles, it’s time to strike and reach the top of search.
-There’s no need to spend your budget trying to outrank concurrents, especially with high DA and trust flow, for broad keywords.
+Now that you monitor all your competition and have their backlink profiles, it’s time to strike and reach the top of search results.
+There’s no need to spend your budget trying to outrank competitors, especially with high DA and trust flow, for broad keywords.
 And why would you want that?
-Would you enter a crowded place from its main entrance, or rather sneak unhindered through backdoor?
+Would you enter a crowded place from its main entrance, or rather sneak unhindered through the backdoor?